hatdropper1977/freshlex.com/content/connect_aws_lambda_to_elasticsearch.md

 ![Victory]({filename}/images/Connect_AWS_Lambda_to_Elasticsearch/victory-1024x462.png)

 Congratulations!
-Your Lambda function can hit your Elasticsearch service!
+Your Lambda function can hit your [Elasticsearch](https://www.freshlex.com/tag/elasticsearch.html) service!

+I encourage you to proceed to the second [HOWTO]({filename}/deploy_an_advanced_elasticsearch_proxy_with_lambda.md) of this series, which demonstrates how to use this approach to [recieve, validate and persist Elasticsearch documents to the document store]({filename}/deploy_an_advanced_elasticsearch_proxy_with_lambda.md).

+In addition, you may want to learn how to [backup the AWS provided Elasticsearch service to S3]({filename}/part-6-backup-aws-provided-elasticsearch-to-amazon-simple-storage-service.md) or add ***@Timestamp*** to your [Python Elasticsearch DSL Model](add-timestamp-to-your-python-elasticsearch-dsl-model.md).